Rumor: Downtown Grand Reportedly Under Contract for Sale

 Well, Downtown Grand is in pretty good shape, despite the terrible location.
 That challenging location was presumably improved when the City of Las Vegas sprung (sprang?) for a fancy promenade between Fremont Street Experience and Downtown Grand.
 (The City paid for it because it improved the sight lines to the Mob Museum, a project championed by former Mayor Oscar Goodman whose wife, wait for it, is the current mayor, the person who sort of holds the purse strings for City projects.
 Coincidence!)

-Maddox at one point was going to buy Neonopolis, which sounds like a horrific investment until you realize Maddox thought he might be able to get a gaming license for the site.
+It was rumored Matt Maddox was eyeing Downtown Grand.
+At one point, he was going to buy Neonopolis, which sounds like a horrific investment until you realize Maddox thought he might be able to get a gaming license for the site.
 What might have been.

 New ownership would be a shot in the arm for Downtown Grand.
 It’s currently owned by CIM Group and is managed by Fifth Street Gaming, the company that runs such notable casinos as the closed Silver Nugget and Ojos Locos Sports Cantina y Casino at Hotel Jefe.
 We are not making this up.